 Ethics & compliance

-Voltalia’s mission is to improve the global environment by fostering local development.
-All collaborators are expected to contribute to achieving this mission.
-This mission, however, is meaningful only if, in implementing it, we act in accordance with the ethical principles of a corporate citizen.
+Voltalia's mission is to improve the global environment by fostering local development, and all employees are expected to contribute to its achievement.
+However, this mission is only meaningful if, in carrying it out, we act in accordance with the ethical principles of a good corporate citizen.

 Ethics policy & procedures